 Oxford Mathematics Acceptance Rate

-Although Mathematics has consistently been a popular degree at Oxford, it became the most applied for course in 2024, receiving nearly 100 more applications than the most popular degree from 2023.
+Although Mathematics has consistently been a popular degree at Oxford, it became the most applied for course in 2024 and kept the title in 2025.
 Due to its popularity, it could potentially be a difficult degree to get an offer for, so let’s look at the admissions statistics (as well as the figures from the previous admissions cycle):

 2024